#1 Alternative to Meta Workplace.Switch to Flip today.

 Example: McDonald’s Germany

 McDonald's is an international restaurant chain that currently operates restaurants in 120 countries, with around 65,000 employees in Germany.
 As the largest employer in the fast food industry in Germany, McDonald's is particularly keen to create an attractive environment for all workers.
 This also includes being a pioneer in digital projects.
-McDonald’s introduced the Flip employee app so that all staff could be reached simultaneously and quickly, while also being able to view the duty roster from anywhere using their smartphone.
+McDonald’s introduced the Flip employee app so that all staff could be reached simultaneously and quickly, while also being able to view the duty rota from anywhere using their smartphone.
 This has helped to improve flexibility and work-life balance for their employees, as they are more in control of their own schedules, ultimately creating a more positive employee experience.

 "I think employee satisfaction will improve a lot, as we can now see the shift plan and request to switch shifts - via the app."